diegomarquez/game-builder/examples/colliders/README.md

 Then the first collection of colliders in a pair will test against against the second collection for overlapping.

 Very basic, but get's the job done in a lot of cases.
-Think you can do it better?
-Be my guest :)
-Really, be a good person and do it better, because this is pretty lame.

 A [GAME-BUILDER][game-builder] project